artemis-analytics/artemis/docs/artemis.md

 The *DataHanlder* provides a python generator of partitions of data in predetermined chunk sizes.
 Artemis *Run* and *Execution* states manage the processing of data chunks and serves these to the algorithms.

+**Assumption**

-Assumption -- Each job receives a subset of a complete dataset.
+Each job receives a subset of a complete dataset.
 Each subset is partioned into chunks up to a predetermined chunk size.

 ### Algorithm scheduling via DAGs and topological sorting